cybernetics/JTemplate/README.md

 Includes inherit their context from the parent document, so they can refer to elements in the parent's data dictionary.
 This allows includes to be parameterized.

 Includes can also be used to facilitate recursion.
-For example, an include that includes itself could be used to transform the contents of a hierarchical data structure.
+For example, an include that includes itself can be used to transform the contents of a hierarchical data structure.

 ### Comments
 Comment markers provide informational text about a template's content.
 They are not included in the final output.
 For example, when the following template is processed, only the content between the `<p>` tags will be included: